-- Find Again : Finds the next occurrence of the text in the search window. - Find Again Backwards : Finds the next occurrence of the text in the search window, but searching backwards.

-- Replace & Find Again : Replaces the selection with the replace string (if it matches the find string) and finds the next occurrence of the text that was last searched for, looking forwards. - Replace & Find Again Backwards : Replaces the selection with the replace string (if it matches the find string) and finds the next occurrence of the text that was last searched for, looking backwards. - Replace All : Replaces all occurrences of the search string with the replace string. - Find Case Sensitive : Toggles between case-sensitive and case-insensitive search. - Keybindings : - Show Active Keybindings : Shows all of the keybindings available in the current window. - Add User-defined Keybindings...: Choosing this menu item opens a file dialog where you can select a file containing Racket-definitions of keybindings.
-See §3.3.8 "Defining Custom Shortcuts" for more information. - Complete Word : Completes the word at the insertion point, using the manuals as a source of completions. - Preferences... : Opens the preferences dialog.
+- Find Again Backwards: Finds the next occurrence of the text in the search window, but searching backwards. - Replace & Find Again: Replaces the selection with the replace string (if it matches the find string) and finds the next occurrence of the text that was last searched for, looking forwards. - Replace & Find Again Backwards: Replaces the selection with the replace string (if it matches the find string) and finds the next occurrence of the text that was last searched for, looking backwards. - Replace All: Replaces all occurrences of the search string with the replace string. - Find Case Sensitive: Toggles between case-sensitive and case-insensitive search. - Keybindings: - Show Active Keybindings: Shows all of the keybindings available in the current window. - Add User-defined Keybindings...: Choosing this menu item opens a file dialog where you can select a file containing Racket-definitions of keybindings.
+See §3.3.9 "Defining Custom Shortcuts" for more information. - Spell Check String Constants: Uses aspell or ispell to look for unknown words in string constants (things that would otherwise be colored green). - Complete Word: Completes the word at the insertion point, using the manuals as a source of completions. - Preferences...: Opens the preferences dialog.
 See §3.2 "Preferences".
 (On Mac OS X, this menu item is in the Apple menu.)